Prepare for the Exam

 The exam is based on the results of a national role delineation study.
 Subject matter experts were polled on the basic skills and knowledge they believe to be an essential foundation to work in this field.
 The study’s results shape the detailed content outline.
 Candidates should carefully review the content outline as they prepare for the exam.

-The study identified five core areas as crucial for the ability to work as a supported employment specialist.
-The exam questions address each of these five areas.
+The study identified four core areas as crucial for the ability to work as a supported employment specialist.
+The exam questions address each of these four areas.

-The approximate frequency of questions covering each domain is provided as a percentage of the exam in parentheses.
+The number of scored questions covering each domain is listed in parentheses.

-- Application of Core Values and Principles to Practice & Legislation and Funding (13% to 17%)
+- Application of Core Values and Principles to Practice (22 scored questions)

-Find the full list of five domains and 80 sub-topics: Detailed Content Outline
+Find the full list of four domains and 75 sub-topics: Detailed Content Outline

 Follow CESP™ on Twitter and Facebook for information and updates.